jinghuazhao/EWAS-fusion/README.md

 ```
 ewas-fusion.sh input-file
 ```
 These will send jobs to the Linux clusters.
+The sge error and output, if any, should be called EWAS.e and EWAS.o in your HOME directory.

 ## Example